ctrladiti/PowerBI/README.md

 ## How to View the Dashboards

-To interact with these dashboards, you have a few options:
+To interact with these dashboards:

 - **Download the `.pbix` Files:** The easiest way to explore the dashboards is to download the individual `.pbix` files from their respective folders.
 You'll need **Power BI Desktop** installed on your computer to open and interact with them.
     * [Download Power BI Desktop](https://powerbi.microsoft.com/desktop/)